 At The Data Incubator we run a free eight-week data science fellowship to help our Fellows land industry jobs.
 We love Fellows with diverse academic backgrounds that go beyond what companies traditionally think of when hiring data scientists.
-Brendan was a Fellow in our Fall 2015 cohort who landed a job with one of our hiring partners, Jolata.
+Alex was a Fellow in our Fall 2015 cohort in Washington, DC who landed a job with our hiring partner, NAUTO, in Palo Alto, California.

 Tell us about your background.
 How did it set you up to be a great data scientist?